20c/vaping/README.md

   --help       Show this message and exit.

 Commands:
-  start  start a vaping process
-  stop   start a vaping process
+  start    start a vaping process stop     stop a vaping process restart  restart a vaping process
 ```

 ### start